Introduction

 Exclusion Zones

-Establish clear zones around the filling area where workers and bystanders are prohibited during operation.
-This helps to prevent accidental injuries from spillage or equipment movement.
+Define specific exclusion zones around the filling area where workers and bystanders are not allowed during operations.
+This measure helps to mitigate the risk of injuries from spills or moving equipment.

 Vigilant Monitoring